 Faculty members may ask you to draft your own letter of recommendation.
-Some may explain that they're too busy.
-Others may use your letter as a launching point for their own, after reviewing the accomplishments and traits that you highlight.
-After you provide a letter, some faculty members will draft their own, others will edit it, and others may simply sign the letter.
+They may use your letter draft as a launching point for their own, after reviewing the accomplishments and traits that you highlight.
+After you provide a letter, some faculty members will draft their own, others will edit it, and others may simply sign the letter without making any changes.

 AVOID ERRORS THAT APPLICANTS MAKE